amctagg1/eleventy-starter/README.md

 To: A folder called _site
 https://www.11ty.dev/docs/getting-started/

-    // build eleventy and start up a local server
-    npx @11ty/eleventy --serve

-## Eleventy Config
+#### Eleventy Config
 .gitignore
 The _site folder and eleventy's npm dependencies are excluded from git tracking
 .eleventy.js
 CSS and images are configured to auto-copy into the _site folder during eleventy builds

-## Netlify Config
+## Netlify
 In Nelitfy, choose New Site From Git and link to the associated github repo.
+When you create a pull request in github, Netlify will auto-generate a deploy preview URL for testing.
 Now when you merger to master, a production deployment is kicked off automatically.

+#### Netlify Config
 Netlify.toml
-Configures the Netilfy build process to compile an eleventy site.
+Configures the Netilfy build process to compile an eleventy site using the eleventy build command.

-When you create a pull request in github, Netlify will auto-generate a deploy preview URL for testing.